jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/04-introduction-to-css.md

 ---

 # Review
-## Type into chat 3 things that you learned yesterday
+## Type into chat 3 things that you learned during our last class

 ---

 # Review Notes

+- how to add the `grid` structure
+  - Materialize uses 12 columns
+  - content on each row must be <= 12
+  - beyond 12, content will be forced to next row
+- how to change colors with Materialize CSS
+- how to make HTML `responsive`
+  - resize according to device size (and capabilities)
+  - uses `breakpoints`
+  - `breakpoints` are preset points that change layout
+  - Materialize uses `s, m, l, xl`
+- alignment (left, right, center)
-- TBD
+- changing font size
 ---

 # Fine Grain Visual Control